 - Are there brochures or other printed material I can take with me?
 What websites do you recommend?

-Don't hesitate to ask any other relevant questions you have.
+Don't hesitate to ask other questions.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your health care provider is likely to ask you a number of questions, including:

 - When did you begin experiencing symptoms?